twalker/inline-styles/README.md

 inline-styles
 =============

 Transplants styles from style/link tags to style attributes using the browser's computedStyles.
-Preps a document for sending via email, since email clients like their styles inline.
+Useful when preparing a document to be sent via email, since email clients like their styles inline.

-Plenty of server-side libraries inline css styles quite well.
+A few server-side libraries inline CSS styles quite well.
+But, CSS algorithms and specificity can get a bit tricky to properly emulate.
-But, why re-invent CSSOM and CSS algorithms on the server when current browsers are the masters of that sh*t.
+Why emulate when current browsers are the masters of CSS?
-Well... except IE.
+Let's make them do the css inlining work.

 before: